tytydraco/yessleep/out/I_dont_think_Ill_be_buying_flowers_again.md

 She handed her phone to me, and I pointed the flashlight at the flowers as she held up her shears.

 "How many daisies would you like?"
-Her voice came out a little less confident than a few moments ago, and considering the current situation, I didn't blame her one bit for being scared.
+Her voice came out a little less confident than a few moments ago.
 Had she known about the teeth?
 About the blood?
 God, the floors were sticky!

 "I don't-- three.
 Three daisies."
 I swallowed, pulling a bag out of withered daisies I had collected from other stores.